patrick-llgc/pisguru/README.md

 Human beings perceive twice green than red, and twice red than blue.

 ### Thresholding
-- To mask an object in a white background, use `cv2.THRESH_BINARY_INV`.
+- To mask the object in a white background, use `cv2.THRESH_BINARY_INV`.
 - Otsu's method assumes a **bi-modal distribution** of grayscale pixel values.
 Otsu's method works best after Gaussian blur, which helps to make the histogram more bimodal.
 	- While using Otsu's method to find threshold, specify the threshold to 0 and supply additional `cv.THRESH_OTSU` to options: `cv2.THRESH_BINARY_INV | cv2.THRESH_OTSU`
 	![](http://docs.opencv.org/trunk/otsu.jpg)